 8. Crystals for balancing karma and energy healing

 In ancient traditions, crystals were considered the "memory of the Earth."
-It was said that their crystalline structure holds vibrations of millions of years, vibrations that can resonate with the human soul and support it in the process of inner alchemy.
+It was said that their crystalline structure retains vibrations of millions of years, vibrations that can resonate with the human soul and support it in the process of inner alchemy.
 When used with intention, they become mirrors and amplifiers of our energies.

 • 🌑 Obsidian – The stone of unforgiving truth

 Obsidian, born from the fire of volcanoes, is a crystal of protection and revelation.
 In shamanic traditions, it was used as a sacred mirror to look into the depths of the soul.
-In a karmic context, obsidian brings hidden shadows to the surface, those parts of us we avoid.
-It is the stone that forces you to confront the truth, to recognize the patterns that repeat your destiny, and to heal them through acceptance.
+In the karmic context, obsidian brings hidden shadows to the surface, those parts of us we avoid.
+It is the stone that forces you to confront the truth, recognize the patterns that repeat your destiny, and heal them through acceptance.
 Wear it in jewelry or meditate with it when you feel life is sending you the same lesson over and over again.

 Moldavite is not for those seeking peace, but for those ready to take spiritual leaps.
-It can provoke unexpected revelations, karmic breaks, and predestined encounters.
+It can provoke unexpected revelations, karmic breaks, and destined encounters.
 Used in meditation or worn as an amulet, moldavite opens doors to higher dimensions and helps heal old debts, often inherited from past lives.
 It is a rare and intense crystal that accelerates the karmic process and gives the soul the courage to reinvent itself.

 ✨ How do we use these crystals for karmic balance?